Capital Gains Tax (CGT) on the sale, gift or exchange of an asset

 Losses cannot be set against gains for earlier years except where those losses are made in the year of death.

-In the year a person dies, losses made by them might not be able to be set against gains in the same year.
-These losses can be deducted from the gains of the previous three years.
+In the year a person dies, that person may have allowable losses which cannot be deducted from chargeable gains.
+These losses can be deducted from the gains of the deceased for the previous three years.

 Next: Selling or disposing of shares